Reformed Church of New Paltz Records

 The Reformed Church of New Paltz Early History

 Given the French Protestant origins of the early inhabitants of New Paltz, worship and record-keeping were in the French language for the first fifty years of the congregation.
 Records were kept in Dutch for about the next seventy years, with English being adopted around 1800.
-Through the years, New Paltz sometimes shared ministers with other churches in the area, such as New Hurley.
+Through the years, New Paltz shared ministers with other churches in the area, such as New Hurley and Dashville; the first pastor to serve only New Paltz was called in 1832.
 The first church building in New Paltz was constructed of wood, located near the community’s burying ground on the southern end of Huguenot Street.
 It was replaced in 1717 by the first stone church.
-A replica of the 1717 stone church was built in 1973 on land adjacent to its original location near the burial ground, and this replica is currently part of the Historic Huguenot Street site.
+A replica of the 1717 stone church, part of the Historic Huguenot Street site, was built in 1973 on land adjacent to its original location near the burial ground.

 From 1702 until about 1731, the church had no minister, but Sunday services continued.
 During this time the 1717 stone church was built, indicating the importance of local worship to the community.
 Church members traveled to the Dutch Reformed Church in Kingston as needed to receive the sacraments.